SeaGL/seagl.github.io/_posts/2026-09-22-keynote-announcements.md

 ## CFP Review Results

-Thank you to everyone who has submitted proposals!
-Watch the skies or check your email because our first round of acceptances has been sent out.
+Thank you to everyone who submitted proposals!
+Our first round of acceptances have been sent out and most speakers have confirmed their attendance, but if you haven't heard anything in a while, please reach out *ASAP*.

+## Coming to SeaGL?
+Want to let us know?

+Attending SeaGL has always been **free/gratis** and **registration is optional**—just show up!
+However, last year we created a [registration form](/register) to gather information without identification.
+This has been helpful when estimating our attendance numbers and attendee makeup.
+If you know that you'll be coming and are comfortable, please consider filling out this year's [attendance form](/register).

 ## We Need You!
 Volunteer at SeaGL 2026

 As an all-volunteer conference, SeaGL simply can't happen without folks like you pitching in on the day of the event.
-We're looking for volunteers to help with tasks like staffing the registration desk, running A/V for sessions, guiding attendees, and generally keeping the flock flying smoothly on October 23rd and 24th.
-No experience necessary — just a friendly attitude and a willingness to help!
+We're looking for volunteers to help with tasks like staffing the registration desk, running A/V for sessions, guiding attendees, and generally keeping the flock flying smoothly on October 23rd and 24th. *No experience necessary* — just a friendly attitude and a willingness to help!
 If you're interested in lending a hand, fill out our [volunteer application form](/volunteer), reach out to us on [Matrix](https://matrix.to/#/#participate:seagl.org), or send an e-mail to {{ site.custom.a.email.participate }}.
-We'd love to have you join us!
+We'd love to have you join the team!